Prakash-734/Netflix-Clone/README.md

 ---

-## 🚀 Features
+## Features

-- 🔐 User Authentication (Sign Up, Log In, Log Out) with Firebase
+- User Authentication (Sign Up, Log In, Log Out) with Firebase
-- 📺 Movie categories using TMDB API
+- Movie categories using TMDB API
-- 🔍 Clean, modern UI using Tailwind CSS
+- Clean, modern UI using Tailwind CSS
-- 🎥 Responsive video preview and details page
+- Responsive video preview and details page
-- ⚡ Horizontal scroll movie carousels
-- 🌓 Fully responsive for desktop and mobile
+- Fully responsive for desktop and mobile

 ---